near/docs/docs/3.tutorials/auction/1-basic.md

 - **bid**: specifies the bid amount in yoctoNEAR (10^-24 NEAR).

 Bid has macros:
-- **serializers**: enables both borsh and JSON serialization and decentralization.
+- **serializers**: enables both borsh and JSON serialization and deserialization.
 - **Clone**: allows a Bid object to be duplicated.

+---

 ## Initializing the contract

-Now we have defined the data structures for the contract we next define its methods.
+Now let's take a look at the contract's methods

-First, we set up an initialization function that will determine the initial state of the contract.
-As stated earlier, this contract requires custom initialization where the user is required to input parameters on initialization.
+First, the contract implements an initialization function that determines the initial state of the contract.
+As stated earlier, this contract requires custom initialization meaning the user is required to input parameters on initialization.

 <Tabs groupId="code-tabs">